helm/charts/stable/rabbitmq-ha/README.md

 ### Custom Secret

-Similar to custom ConfigMap, `secret.existing` and `secret.overrideName` can be used to override the default secret.yaml provided, and
-`rabbitmqCert.secret.existing` and `rabbitmqCert.secret.overrideName` can be used to override the default certificates.
+Similar to custom ConfigMap, `existingSecret` can be used to override the default secret.yaml provided, and `rabbitmqCert.existingSecret` can be used to override the default certificates.

 ### Prometheus Monitoring & Alerts